I have to admit something.

 These all may sound like criminal offenses to the serious at-home or professional chef but I’m not to blame, I swear.
 These are side effects, sweet liberating side effects, of owning an Instant Pot: a magical machine whose praises we’ve sung before and one which allows freestyle cooks like myself to flourish in whimsy.

-The modern day classic that continues taking over countertops (for good reason).
+The modern day classic that continues taking over countertops (for good reason) is on sale for 50% off on Prime Day.

 Because of this, flavors integrate faster and better than other quicker cooking methods, causing individual ingredients and their distinct profiles to give way to a more nuanced and balanced quality.
 In other words, it allows us to take calculated risks here and there with far less potential for ruining dinner and much more for discovering kitchen greatness.